What is the Heilpraktiker für Psychotherapie (HP PT)?

 Who Chooses This Path?

 Therapists valuing methodological freedom (e.g., those using niche or non-standardized approaches) often prefer HP PT status over the restrictive PPT system.
-While your MA Psychology qualifies you as a Psychologist, HP PT status may appeal if you:
+The IPU MA in Psychology qualifies you as a (clinical) Psychologist.
+The additional HP f.
+PT license may appeal if:

 Limitations: